 Teeth bleaching is one of the easiest and quickest ways to improve your smile; however, you must know which bleaching product will work best for your mouth.
-You need to whiten your teeth in a way that will be safe and give long lasting results.
-You want to avoid spending money on a product that may not help the way your teeth look.
+Of course, you need to whiten your teeth in a way that will be safe and give long lasting results.
+And you want to avoid spending money on a product that may not help the way your teeth look.

 In recent years the market has filled up with new tooth whitening products.
 Companies are marketing creams, strips, gels, and other products with promises of good results.